OpenHPS/openhps-rf/README.md

 The RF module offers data objects and data frames for RF based data.

 ## Contributors
-The framework is open source and is mainly developed by PhD Student Maxim Van de Wynckel as part of his research towards *Hybrid Positioning and Implicit Human-Computer Interaction* under the supervision of Prof. Dr. Beat Signer.
+The framework is open source and is mainly developed by PhD Student Maxim Van de Wynckel as part of his research towards *Hybrid Positioning and Interoperable Positioning Systems* under the supervision of Prof. Dr. Beat Signer.

 ## Contributing
 Use of OpenHPS, contributions and feedback is highly appreciated.
 Please read our [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License
-Copyright (C) 2019-2023 Maxim Van de Wynckel & Vrije Universiteit Brussel
+Copyright (C) 2019-2024 Maxim Van de Wynckel & Vrije Universiteit Brussel

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at